Popular Brands and Logos of Taiwanese Whiskey

 Kavalan Logo

 Now, Kavalan is the most celebrated whisky in Asia, with over 450 gold medals.
-They make many different kinds of whisky, like ones that are aged for a certain time and others finished in special barrels.
+They make many different kinds of whisky, such as those aged for a certain time and others finished in special barrels.
 They keep growing and selling their whisky in over 70 countries, but they’re still investing a lot in their Yilan County home, which has become a must-visit for whisky fans worldwide.

 The Kavalan logo represents the brand’s focus on quality and tradition.
-Their whiskies are special because of Yilan’s climate, which helps them get fast, almost like they’re much older than they are.
+Their whiskies are special because of Yilan’s climate, which helps them mature quickly, almost as if they’re much older than they are.
 Kavalan offers a range of whiskies, from the bold Solist series to the elegant Fino Sherry Cask, showing their skill and the rich culture behind this famous Taiwanese whisky.

 Nantou